JimLynx/CI-MS1-Explore-Ireland/README.md

 >
 > ###### Images
 >
-> The image selection has been carefully chosen to depict both relaxed road trips for beginners (to instil confidence in taking part as a newcomer); and more extreme 4x4 experiences for the advanced, familiar user.
+> The image selection has been carefully chosen to depict both relaxed road trips for beginners (to instill confidence in taking part as a newcomer); and more extreme 4x4 experiences for the advanced, familiar user.

 ---